The SoapGirls

-The SoapGirls are a South African based rock band consisting of French-born, South African-raised sisters Noemie Debray ("Mie") (guitar, vocals) and Camille Debray ("Mille") (bass guitar, vocals).
-Camille is the eldest by 11 months.
+The SoapGirls are an alternative rock band consisting of French-born, South African-raised sisters Noemie Debray ("Mie") (guitar, vocals) and Camille Debray ("Mille") (bass guitar, vocals).
 The sisters are the only full members of the band, using various session drummers when touring and recording (see band members section).
+The band are DIY (independent of any major record label) and known for their almost constant touring, often playing 100 shows a year, and for their close connection to fans through their regular live streams and shows on YouTube.
+In November 2025, the band support Wednesday13 for six dates, following on from a run of almost 70 dates of their Wild At Heart tour across US, UK, Europe and Japan.

-The band have achieved press coverage in the music magazines Planet Rock, and Vive Le Rock as well as website Louder Than War.
+The band have achieved press coverage in the music magazines Rolling Stone, Classic Rock, Planet Rock, Vive Le Rock, and Louder Than War, as well as on TotalRock.

-Early in their professional career, The SoapGirls were a dance-pop act signed to the South African branch of Universal Music Group.
+Early in their professional career, the SoapGirls were a dance-pop act signed to the South African branch of Universal Music Group with whom they scored a number one hit album on the country's music chart.

 History

 The Debrays began their music career as child street performers at ages 8 and 9 (c.
 2004) in South Africa, singing while selling hand made soap for charity, from where they acquired their band name.
-They have been managed by Sam Debray since 2004.
+They have been managed by Sam Debray since 2010.